samwho/hmm/README.md

     hmmq --start 2019 --end 2020

-This will show all of your notes from 2019.
+This will show all of your entries from 2019.

+### Count entries in a given year

+    hmmq --start 2019 --end 2020 --count

+This will show you how many entries you made in 2019.

 ### Show all entries from a given date

     hmmq --start 2020-02-20

-This will print all of your notes from the 20th of February 2020.
+This will print all of your entries from the 20th of February 2020.

 ### Show a random entry